 Borehole preparation is the most critical aspect of quality pressuremeter data.
 Click here for borehole prep guidelines and advice.

 Pressuremeter test data.
-Pressure (stress) vs. radial strain.
+Pressure (stress) vs. volume.

 While Pressuremeter testing is often used to supplement conventional testing and sampling, it is particularly beneficial in testing soil and rock formations in which standard sampling and testing procedures are marginally effective at best.
 For example, the Pressuremeter is the ideal method for obtaining data in soils or soft rocks that are too stiff to use push technology (Shelby tube samples, cone penetration testing, or dilatometer testing) but too soft or friable to obtain useable rock core samples.